Virginia Tech vs. South Dakota State Predictions & Picks - Women's NCAA Tournament Second Round

 Virginia Tech vs. South Dakota State Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's contest between the Virginia Tech Hokies (28-4) and South Dakota State Jackrabbits (29-5) going head to head at Cassell Coliseum has a projected final score of 71-63 (based on our computer prediction) in favor of Virginia Tech, who is listed as the favorite by our model.
-The game will begin at 5:00 PM ET on March 19.
+Sunday's contest between the Virginia Tech Hokies (28-4) and the South Dakota State Jackrabbits (29-5) at Cassell Coliseum has a projected final score of 71-63 based on our computer prediction, with a favored Virginia Tech squad securing the victory.
+Tipoff is at 5:00 PM ET on March 19.

-The Hokies came out on top in their last matchup 58-33 against Chattanooga on Friday.
+The Hokies head into this game on the heels of a 58-33 win over Chattanooga on Friday.

 Virginia Tech vs. South Dakota State Game Info